 Sugar cake cookies (aka cakies according to my husband) are a wonderful accidental discovery of mind.
 I had some cake mix on hand, and I was curious to see if I could use it to make cookies.
 It definitely didn’t turn into traditional cookies, I’ll tell you that, but my husband and I were pleasantly surprised by the outcome.
 After that, I sort of forgot about our accidental discovery until I split a sugar cookie recipe in half & didn’t want to waste half of an egg.
 That’s the key.
-Double the egg in any sugar cookie recipe and it will give you cake cookie, which are exactly as they sound: cookies with the spongy consistency of a cake.
+Double the egg in any sugar cookie recipe and it will give you a cake cookie, which is exactly as it sounds: cookies with the spongy consistency of a cake.
 You’ll need:

 1 cup softened butter

 2 tbsp milk (I use Almond milk & it tastes fine)